List of soccer players with 200 or more A-League Men appearances

 There are lists of A-League Men players who have made the most appearances in the A-League Men, the top level of the Australian soccer league system.

 Since the A-League Men's formation at the start of the 2005–06, four players have accrued 300 appearances in the A-League Men.
 The first player to reach the milestone was defender Andrew Durante, in representation of Newcastle Jets and Wellington Phoenix; his 300th match was Wellington's 3–2 win over Central Coast Mariners on 12 January 2019.

 Leigh Broxham (Melbourne Victory) is the only player to have achieved to accoldate of 300+ A-League Men appearances exclusively for the club.
 Liam Reddy played for seven A-League Men clubs (the most for this achievement) on their way to 300+ A-League Men games.
 The only players from outside Oceania to play 200+ A-League Men games is Maltese defender Manny Muscat and Kosovan striker Besart Berisha.

 List of players

-Players are initially listed by number of appearances are equal, the players are then listed chronologically by the year of first appearance.
-If still tied, the players are listed alphabetically.
+Players are initially listed by number of appearances.
+If number of appearances are equal, the players are then listed chronologically by the year of first appearance.
 Current A-League Men players and their current clubs are shown in bold.

-Statistics are updated as of 28 May 2021.
+Statistics are updated as of 20 January 2025.